its-mitesh-kumar/Christ-University/Speaker-Script-AI-Powered-Developer.md

 - Time saved on routine tasks: 30-50%
 - Feature delivery speed has tripled in some organizations

+But here's what's really striking—the adoption at the highest levels of tech.
+As of 2025:
+- Google's CEO Sundar Pichai reports that well over 30% of Google's code is now AI-generated, up from 25% just a year ago
+- Microsoft's CEO Satya Nadella states that 20-30% of code in Microsoft's repositories is AI-generated
+- Meta's CEO Mark Zuckerberg indicates AI could handle half of their software development within the next year

+Think about that—these are the world's largest tech companies, and 20-30% of their code is being written by AI.
+This isn't experimental anymore.
+This is mainstream.

 These aren't theoretical improvements.
-These are real, measurable business outcomes."
+These are real, measurable business outcomes happening at scale."

 ---